stbnrivas/dataModels/specs/ngsi-ld_faq.md

 Actually, the role of Default `@context`is played by the Core `@context` itself, which does include a default `@vocab` rule to map unknown terms (i.e. those for which no correspondance is found in the user `@context`) to a default URI.

-### Do I always need to provide the Core `@context` when invoking API operations?
+### Q: Do I always need to provide the Core `@context` when invoking API operations?

 It **is not** necessary.
 The Core `@context` is always implicit when processing API requests.
-Hlowever, when generating API responses the Core `@context` is always included to facilitate the work of JSON-LD processors that might be upstream.
+However, when generating API responses the Core `@context` is always included to facilitate the work of JSON-LD processors that might be upstream.